noman-land/transcript.fish/README.md

 No Such Thing As A Fish episode transcripts.

-## Local dev
+## Running webapp locally

+1. Run `npm install`
+2. Run `npm run dev`

+## Download new episodes from the RSS feed, transcribe them, and add them to the database

 1. Run `pip install -r requirements.txt`
-2. Run `python src/convert.py` to download, transcribe, and save any new episode info into the database
+2. Run `python src/convert.py`